-I got an email saying I hit my transaction limit and can’t receive any more goods and services payments.
+I got an email saying I hit my transaction limit and can’t receive any more for purchases to my personal profile.
 What do I do?

-Due to tax reporting requirements, personal Venmo accounts can only receive so many payments for goods and services.
-You can still receive payments from your friends and family, but at this time, you will not be able to receive more payments tagged as being for a good or service.
+Due to tax reporting requirements, personal Venmo accounts can only receive so many payments for purchases.
+You can still receive payments from your friends and family, but at this time, you will not be able to receive any more purchases to your personal profile.
 If you are frequently using Venmo to sell things, we’d recommend exploring business profiles.
 Some benefits of creating a business profile include, but are not limited to:

 - Increased visibility for your business in the Venmo app